Lip Pike: American Association

 In 1887, the New York Metropolitans of the American Association gave Pike another chance.
 At 42, he was the oldest player in baseball.
 The only game he played was more of a sending off than a new start, though, and Pike headed back to his haberdashery once more.

 Death

-Pike died suddenly of heart disease at the age of 48 in 1893.
+Pike died unexpectedly of heart disease at the age of 48 in 1893.
 The Brooklyn Eagle reported that "Many wealthy Hebrews and men high in political and old time baseball circles attended the funeral service."
 He was interred in the Salem Fields Cemetery in Brooklyn, New York.

 Legacy

 In 1936, decades after he died, Pike received one vote in the veterans election for the 1936 Baseball Hall of Fame balloting.
 He was not included on any further ballots.

 Pike was inducted into the International Jewish Sports Hall of Fame in 1985.

 Pike was inducted into the New York State Baseball Hall of Fame in the Class of 2016.

 Pike was inducted into the National Jewish Sports Hall of Fame in 2024.

 Pike was the first Jewish manager in major league history and one of only seven all-time.